0xumarkhatab/0xumarkhatab/README.md

 💠 [**Swap Stream**](https://swap-stream.vercel.app) - A Uniswap V2 model-based Constant Product AMM where you can swap, add liquidity, and remove liquidity.

-💠 [**Staker**](https://github.com/0xumarkhatab/Staker) - A platform to stake your money and earn 0.001 MATIC each second until staking time is left.
+💠 [**Staker**](https://github.com/0xumarkhatab/Staker) - A platform to stake your money and earn 0.001 MATIC each second until the staking time is left.

-💠 [**Slope Leverage**](https://github.com/0xumarkhatab/SlopeLeverage) - A Platform where you can buy tokens at a lower price, hold it and sell them at higher prices.
+💠 [**Slope Leverage**](https://github.com/0xumarkhatab/SlopeLeverage) - A Platform where you can buy tokens at a lower price, hold them and sell them at higher prices.

 💠 [**Rentweb3**](https://github.com/rentweb3) - A complete rental protocol for NFTs and Dapps.